python/cpython/Doc/library/io.rst

 stream for text.

-Argument names are not part of the specification, and only the arguments of :func:`open` are intended to be used as keyword arguments.
+Argument names are not part of the specification, and only the arguments of :func:`.open` are intended to be used as keyword arguments.

 Module Interface